dabeaz-course/practical-python/Notes/06_Generators/02_Customizing_iteration.md

 A generator is any function that uses the `yield` statement.

 The behavior of generators is different than a normal function.
 Calling a generator function creates a generator object.
-It does not execute the function.
+It does not immediately execute the function.

 ```python
 def countdown(n):